microsoft/azure-health-data-services-toolkit/samples/MemoryCacheAndRedisProvider/README.md

     Run the following command from the directory that contains this sample:
     ```bash
-    dotnet MemoryCacheAndBlobProvider\bin\Debug\net6.0 \ MemoryCacheAndBlobProvider.dll
+    dotnet MemoryCacheAndRedisProvider\bin\Debug\net6.0\MemoryCacheAndRedisProvider.dll
     ```

 ## Usage Details

-- Checkout the Program.cs file that outlines how you can implement the caching and create and store the file in Azure storage.
+- Checkout the Program.cs file that outlines how you can implement the caching and store the data in Azure Redis.

 - AddMemoryCache: Look at [this .NET documentation page](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection.memorycacheservicecollectionextensions.addmemorycache?view=dotnet-plat-ext-6.0) for more information.